-Replacement of existing large scale, low quality civic buildings with high quality office accommodation and new urban living opportunities to create a vibrant mixed use area that supports the living and working concept, and helps to diversify the town centre economy.
+Replacement of existing large scale, low quality civic buildings with high quality office accommodation and to create a vibrant mixed use area that supports the living and working concept, and helps to diversify the town centre economy.
 As part of the development, new public realm and open space will be created that improves connectivity for pedestrians and cyclists moving between Touchwood, Homer Road, and Princes Way.